Bonner Bolton Downplays Date Night With ‘DWTS’ Partner Sharna Burgess

 — People Magazine (@people) March 23, 2017

 This isn’t the first time Bolton and Burgess have gone on a non-date.
-The couple previously went on a flirty outing to Cowboy Palace Saloon in Los Angeles.
+The couple previously went on a flirty outing to the Cowboy Palace Saloon in Los Angeles.
 E!
 News posted a series of photos which showed Sharna and Bonner with their arms wrapped around each other as they filmed a segment for the ABC celebrity ballroom competition at the country-western bar.

 A source told Hollywood Life that despite their dating denials, Bonner and Sharna want more than just a “showmance.”